 for the present.
 Agreed to.

-The following bills were introduced:- By Mr. Connell, extending the time for the completion of the Philadelphia and Montgomery County Railroad.
+The following bills were introduced:-By Mr. Connell, extending the time for the com-pletion of the Philadelphia and Montgomery County Railroad.
 House of Representatives.

-Mr. Schnatterly presented the petition of citizens of the Twelith district. contesting the seat of John Lamon, Republican.
-Friday next, the 18th inst., was fixed for the appointment of a committee.
+Mr. Schnatterly presented the petition of citizens Mr. Schnatterly presented the petition of citizens of the Twelith district contesting the seat of John Lamon, Republican.
+Friday next, the 13th inst, was fixed for the appointment of a committee.